-Even details such as which university the applicant attended, their previous employers, and personal interests information can unconsciously influence decisions made by recruiters and hiring managers.
+Even details such as which university the applicant attended, their previous employers, and their personal interests can unconsciously influence decisions made by recruiters and hiring managers.

 What does the future hold for recruitment, and how does the CV fit in?

-While CVs arguably still serve a purpose to recruiters and hiring managers, it’s impossible for candidates to effectively showcase their professional and personal identity, skill set, work experience, hobbies, and interests via the traditional CV format.
+Although CVs arguably still serve a purpose for recruiters and hiring managers, it’s impossible for candidates to effectively showcase their professional and personal identity, skill set, work experience, hobbies, and interests via the traditional CV format.

 Companies who have already tired of CVs have turned to ATS solutions to help them manage the recruiting cycle.
 Yet, these organizations could still be missing out on top talent through the digitized parsing process.